aestetix/pglulz/README.md

 * To install (in virtualenv)

-  `apt-get install python-dev libyaml-dev python-virtualenv`
+  `apt-get install python-dev libyaml-dev python-virtualenv rng-tools`

   `git clone $this_repo`